DFE-Digital/ecf-gov-guidance/content/make-changes-to-early-career-training-programme.md

 ### If you design and deliver your own training

 You do not need to tell the Department for Education if you redesign your programme.

+However, you need to inform the [appropriate body](/appoint-an-appropriate-body-early-career-teachers) appointed for your early career teachers.

-Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will  check your programme to make sure it covers the early career framework.
+Your appropriate body will  check your programme to make sure it covers the early career framework.

 To change from your own training programme to another delivery method, your induction tutor should report the change through '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)'.